Bill Cesanek, AICP

-A relentless champion for water in the planning community, Bill is the current Chair of the Water Task Force of the American Planning Association, where he's played a crucial role in establishing the importance of water as a central organizing element in healthy urban environments.
-With a steady focus on driving innovation, Bill has also developed a number of complex web applications, including an Early Warning System addressing surface water pollution for the Philadelphia Water Department.
+A relentless champion for water in the planning community, Bill serves as Chair of the Water & Planning Network of the American Planning Association, where he's played a crucial role in establishing the importance of water as a central organizing element in healthy urban environments.
+With a steady focus on driving innovation, Bill has also developed several complex web applications, including an Early Warning System addressing surface water pollution for the Philadelphia Water Department.
 He is also an adjunct professor of infrastructure planning at Rutgers Graduate School of Planning.